basnijholt/nijho.lt/content/post/jev-mindroom/index.md

 What people actually did was watch the agent start working and then write "looks good" or "thanks."
 The agent would stop early and continue in the next turn, which is both wasteful and counterintuitive.

-Now a judgment decides whether the new message needs the interruption.
+Now a judgment decides whether the new message needs the interruption ([mid-turn coalescing](https://docs.mindroom.chat/configuration/#mid-turn-coalescing), [PR #2193](https://github.com/mindroom-ai/mindroom/pull/2193)).
 If it does not, the agent reacts with 👀, finishes its reply, and handles the message afterwards.

 My first implementation worked at the code level but not functionally.
 My evals, based on real attempts inside MindRoom that had all failed plus synthetic cases from GPT-6 Astra, passed 5 out of 40 with Jev.
-[The fix](https://github.com/mindroom-ai/mindroom/pull/2244) changed the prompt slightly and formatted the context differently, and it went to 40 out of 40.
+[The fix](https://github.com/mindroom-ai/mindroom/pull/2244) changed the question and gave the judge more context, and it went to 40 out of 40.

 | | Before: 5/40 | After: 40/40 |
 |---|---|---|